Choose Your Encoder(s):

 - Planning on multisite in the future or paranoid about quality?
-We recommend a PRISM encoder, as it is capable of the highest bitrate.
+We recommend a server-grade encoder, as it is capable of the highest bitrate.

-- RAY Encoders support SDI, while PRISM support SDI and HDMI.
+- RAY encoders support SDI, while server-grade encoders support SDI and HDMI.
 (What’s the difference?
 How can I use HDMI with a RAY?)

-- Both PRISM and RAY encoders receive audio embedded on the SDI or HDMI input.
+- Both server-grade and RAY encoders receive audio embedded on the SDI or HDMI input.
 (What is embedded audio?)

 - It is possible to stream to both multisite and web from one encoder, but we recommend separate encoders if possible.

 - Setup is a breeze, but don’t worry – we’ll send checklists to get you prepared after the purchase, and our Support team is ready to help make sure that you’re up and running optimally.

 - Resi encoders are enabled by your choice of Resi platform service plan.